MageSneaky/Pokemon-Wordle/readme.md

 - [ ] "How to play" guide

 ### Contributing
 Contributions are welcome!
-If you'd like to help improve Pokémon Wordle, please fork the repository and create a pull request with your proposed changes.
-Or for simpler issues/suggestions create an issue [here](https://github.com/MageSneaky/pokemon-wordle/issues)
+Please follow these steps:
+1. Fork the project.
+2. Create your feature branch: git checkout -b feature/new-feature.
+3. Commit your changes: git commit -m 'Add new feature'.
+4. Push to the branch: git push origin feature/new-feature.
+5. Open a pull request.
+For simpler issues or suggestions, create an issue [here](https://github.com/MageSneaky/pokemon-wordle/issues).

 ### Technologies Used
 - Frontend: HTML, CSS, JavaScript, jQuery